 Jane leaned toward the window, drinking in the scent of autumn leaves and pine.
 The woods of Anagach smelled so much lovelier than the stuffy air inside Grandmother's cottage—Jane's prison now that Mum and Dad were gone.

 Werewolves were a danger.
 That's why Jane had to stay in the house or in the back garden, and why she wouldn't receive a letter from Hogwarts when she turned eleven next May.
 She wasn't the same girl who went on a family camping trip and woke up in hospital, alone and scarred.
 She was a monster, Grandmother said.

 A cursed soul.

-The doorbell's ring sent a thrill through Jane.
-She cried, "I'll answer it!" as she raced downstairs.
-If she hurried, perhaps she could chat for a minute or two.
+The doorbell's ring sent a thrill down her spine.
+Jane shouted, "I'll answer it!" as she raced downstairs.
+If she hurried, perhaps she could chat with the visitor for a minute or two.

 A grin creased the man's broad face.
 "What a pretty smile you have.
 The better to greet your guests, my dear?"